ingadhoc/sale/sale_order_type_user_default/README.rst

 Sale Order Type User Default
 ============================

-This module adds to the user a "type of sales order" field, when creating a sales order you get by default the "type of sales order" chosen in the user.
+This module adds to the user a "type of sales order" field, when creating a sales order you get by default the "type of sales order" chosen in the user

 Installation
 ============

 To install this module, you need to:

 #.
-Just install this module
+Just install this module.

 Configuration
 =============